Student Teaching Eligibility

 The application is a fillable PDF form that needs to be completed and attached to the Student Teaching Application packet below.
 This form should be downloaded and saved to a computer prior to entering your information.
 These two pages are sent to the district for placing students for student teaching and should be thought of as a resume and cover letter.

-In order for a background check to be conducted by the Field Placement Office, students must fill out the consent form.
+In order for a background check to be conducted by the Field Placement Office, students must select and complete the criminal background check consent form using the link above.
 Livescan fingerprints are no longer needed to meet University requirements, but fingerprinting may be required by the specific site where your field experience is scheduled.
 Your site supervisor or other site personnel will inform you of such a requirement.

 This training is completed through Michigan Virtual.
-Click the link above and enroll for the free training.
+Click on this link to enroll.
 You will be guided through several different modules each with a quiz at the end.
-Students must earn an 80% on each module quiz in order to pass.
+You must earn an 80% on each module quiz in order to pass.
 Quizzes can be taken multiple times and the modules are not timed.
 Once you complete the training with passing quiz scores, you will be sent an electronic certificate of completion.
-Please email the certificate to email@example.com for processing.
+Please upload a copy of your certificate for review using the Bloodborne Pathogens Upload link.

 Please Note: The certificate takes up to 6 hrs to receive after completion of the training, therefore, plan accordingly if you are completing the training in order to register for classes.

-Student teachers will be required to record themselves in the classroom during student teaching.
-These recordings will be used to provide feedback and help student teachers develop as educators.
+Students in education practicums may be required to record themselves in the classroom during practicum experiences, student teaching, and other classes with a field placement requirement.
+These recordings will be used to provide feedback and help students develop as educators.
+Please select and complete the Video Recording Consent form using the link above.

 The College of Education, Health, and Human Services at the University of Michigan-Dearborn aims to develop educators who demonstrate professional behavior and ethical standards in their coursework and professional activities.
 Professional dispositions are required by external accreditation agencies which include the Michigan Department of Education and the Council for the Accreditation of Educator Preparation (previously Teacher Education Accreditation Council).